 Use Can Lead to Positive Marijuana Test

-Can federally regulated truck drivers safely and legally use Cannabidiol (CBD) products?
-The simple answer is “No.”
+Can federally regulated truck drivers safely use CBD products?
+The simple answer is “No.” DOT CBD warning makes it clear that use may lead to job loss.

 Inconsistent Labeling Cause for Concern